🎲Random Stuff Generator

 • Tabletop RPGs (D&D, Pathfinder, etc.): Roll attack rolls, damage dice, saving throws, initiative, and skill checks without carrying physical dice.

-• Board games: Replace a lost die or roll extra dice when playing games that need multiple dice at once.
+• Board games: Replace a lost die or roll extra dice when a game needs multiple at once.

-• Math and probability: Use in classrooms to demonstrate probability, expected values, and the law of large numbers.
+• Math and probability: Use in classrooms to demonstrate probability, expected values, and the law of large numbers with different die sizes.

-• Decision making: Assign outcomes to numbers and roll to decide — useful for d20 tables, random encounter charts, and creative prompts.
+• Decision making: Assign outcomes to numbers and roll — great for d20 tables, random encounter charts, and creative writing prompts.

 • Game design: Test game mechanics that depend on dice distributions without needing physical prototypes.